-In the hierarchical network design, the enterprise LAN network is divided into three independent layers including access layer, distribution layer, and the core layer.
+A typical enterprise hierarchical LAN campus network design includes access layer, distribution layer, and the core layer.
 In each layer, the enterprise switches are categorified, among which the access switch is a key part at which local end-users are allowed into the network.
-This article will introduce what the access switch is and how to select the right access layer switches for your enterprise.
+This article will introduce what the access switch is and how to select the right access layer switches for your enterprise network.

 The access layer, as the lowest layer of the hierarchical internetworking model, is also referred to as the desktop layer.
 It plays the role of connecting end-users or end nodes such as PCs, printers, wireless access points to the network.
 The access layer is supposed to facilitate the continuous network connection of the end devices no matter where they are located.
 In the meantime, the design of access layer must take consideration of the upper layer connections.
 The access layer must ensure security as the first layer as well as the first line of defense for the network.

 As the physical entity of the access layer, access switches are responsible to connect both to the distribution layer switches and to the end devices as well as ensure the packets are delivered to the end devices.
 Besides ensuring the persistent connection of end users as well as the upper distribution and core layers, an access switch is expected to meet the requirement of access layer including simplifying the network management, providing security services and other specific functions according to the different network environments.